wormhole-foundation/wormhole-docs/learn/glossary.md

 ---
 title: Glossary
-description: Explore a comprehensive glossary of technical terms and key concepts used in the Wormhole network.
+description: Explore a comprehensive glossary of technical terms and key concepts used in the Wormhole network, covering Chain ID, Guardian, VAA, and more.
 ---

 # Glossary